 The current trend shows that the flow of people going abroad for foreign employment mostly comprises of labour class people.
 Due to the modality of such work it requires young, energetic and healthy people to be recruited.
-Amongst all the respondents on behalf of their relatives working abroad, about 60 percent of Nepalese worker's age was found to be between 26 to 40 years.
+Amongst all the respondents on behalf of their relatives working abroad, about 60 percent of Nepalese workers' age was found to be between 26 to 40 years.
 Similarly 21.8 percent were over 40 years and 18.8 percent were young people of not more than 25 years old.

-As mentioned earlier, since the majority of the people seeking foreign employments belong to the labour class people, educational qualification is often considered less important for the large pool of this workforce and especially for those going towards the Middle East as revealed in the survey.
+Educational qualification is something which is considered less important for the large pool of workforce leaving the country daily in search of foreign employment especially for those going towards the Middle East as revealed in the survey.
+Most of the people going for foreign employment belong to the semi-skilled or unskilled category hence requiring lower or no educational qualification at all.
 According to the survey, the largest portion of the labour force only have an educational qualification of primary level and represent 53.8 percent of the total population, followed by 21 percent who have passed S.L.C., Intermediate Level (16.3 percent) and those having a qualification of graduate level covers 8.8 percent of total population.

-It is observed that the labour demanding states do not directly recruit its employees on a long term basis.
+It was observed that the labour demanding states do not directly recruit its employees on a long term basis.
 It is done on a contractual basis and is normally for a duration ranging from 1-5 years with the provision of extending it provided that there is no bad record against such employee.
 However, the extension decision completely depends upon their discretion.
-According to the survey, amongst people who have gone abroad for foreign employment, about 25 percent were found to have gone for a duration of 1 year, whereas people staying for 1-3 years comprised of 26.3 percent.
-Similarly 18.1 percent were found to have been working there for a duration of 3-5 years and the rest 30.6 percent were found to have been working there since the last 5 years i.e. for more than 5 years.
+According to the survey, amongst people who have gone abroad for foreign employment about 25 percent were found to have gone for duration of 1 year, whereas people staying for 1-3 years comprised of 26.3 percent.
+Similarly 18.1 percent were found to have been working there for duration of 3-5 years and the rest 30.6 percent were found to have been working there since last 5 years i.e. for more than 5 years.

-Table - 4.4: Details of individuals going abroad for foreign employment
+Table - 4.5: Details of individuals going abroad for foreign employment